 However, working moms tend to have a bigger physical demand.
 Despite of the nature of their job, working moms are required to not just perform at work (mentally and physically), but also tend to her mom duties after work.

-Motherhood is exhausting.
+Although let’s face it, motherhood is exhausting.
 Period.

 Having done the transition myself from a working mom to a stay at home mom, here are the challenges from a personal standpoint.